XPRIZE/GLEXP-Team-RoboTutor-RoboLauncher/README.md

 This repository contains the Home Screen that may be used to provide Android Home Screen support if RoboTutor is run in a Kiosk configuration.

+This version was uploaded to XPRIZE on 11/20/2018.
+For subsequent changes, see [https://github.com/RoboTutorLLC/RoboSuiteLauncher](https://github.com/RoboTutorLLC/RoboSuiteLauncher).

 ## **Setup and Configuration:**